rushisangani/RSSegmentViewController/README.md

 # RSSegmentViewController

 The comprehensive control that manages **TabView Layout** like android or **Segmented Layout** using different ViewControllers.
-Its easy to use with mimium setup required.
+Its easy to use with minimum setup required.
 RSSegmentViewController is built upon [MXSegmentedPager] (https://github.com/maxep/MXSegmentedPager).